konigsoftware/konig-kontext/README.md

 #### Protobuf Message Based Type:

-It can be a good practice to use a protobuf message as the type of the value associated with your `KonigKontextKey`.
-Using a protobuf message allows you to have a global type definition for your context value, while also making it easy to make updates to the type without shooting yourself in the foot.

-This library contains special helpers to encourage using a protobuf message.
-As explained above, we still need to define an object that extends `KonigKontextKey` in a global location, but we can use the helper class `KonigKontextProtobufKey` to make this a bit easier.
+Using a protobuf message to type your Konig Kontext value is a good practice, as it allows for type changes in a backwards-compatible way.
+There's a helper class, `KonigKontextProtobufKey`, that makes this easier.
 The following examples define a key with a value of type `MyContextMessage`, where `MyContextMessage` extends `com.google.protobuf.Message`:

 <details open>
 <summary>Kotlin</summary>